laibajavaid/weatherApp/README.md

 ## Purpose

 A weather app where the user can enter a city after which it uses an external API to provide information on the city's weather.
-This employs React hooks and conditions combined with the Modern Javascript Fetch AP.
+This employs React hooks and conditions combined with the Modern Javascript Fetch API.
 This was my first project using React JS.

 ## Built With
 HTML